-Although we may be disappointed at not have thousands of smiling, young faces in our labs, we are incredibly excited to channel our efforts into taking NBD 2021 virtual in a meaningful way.
 Remember, the mission of The Biomechanics Initiative, Inc. and NBD is to advance Biomechanics science and education by increasing the awareness and appreciation of Biomechanics among the high-school community around the world.
-We now encourage participating institutions to work towards this goal by reaching out to local-area schools and inviting them to participate in a virtual program on or about April 7th.
-These events can highlight your lab’s capacities and wonderful personnel just like past in-person events.
+We now encourage participating institutions to work towards this goal by reaching out to local-area schools and determining the appropriate mechanism for your region.
 Let’s get students excited!
 Show them 3D motion capture!
 Ultrasound imaging of muscle fibers!
 EMG of active muscle!
 All the cool Biomechanics we do!!!

-Here’s the good news: virtual NBDs have the great benefit of collaborations across vast distances!
+Here’s the good news: fully virtual or hybrid NBDs have the great benefit of collaborations across vast distances!
 You can join forces with biomechanists around your nation or across national borders to create even more memorable experiences.
 Let’s envision three-lab collaborations exciting young people in three different cities!

-In an effort to make NBD 2021 memorable, we will showcase all NBD events happening around the world on our website.
-We will create an NBD 2021 landing page containing links to Biomechanics-STEM & STEAM events, either live or pre-recorded, so that we can all share our materials.
-Please submit any links or videos you may have showing Biomechanics that others may like to use.
+In an effort to make NBD 2023 memorable, we will showcase all NBD events happening around the world on our website as we did in 2022.
+We are now creating an NBD 2022 landing page containing links to Biomechanics-STEM & STEAM events, either live or pre-recorded, so that we can all share our materials.
+We will make it easy for you to submit any links or videos you may have showing Biomechanics that others may like to use.

-Let’s embrace virtual NBDs and overcome the pandemic.
+Let’s embrace all forms of NBDs and overcome the pandemic.
 This year we can have, “more virtual smiles on more virtual faces in more virtual Biomechanics Labs,” than ever!
 Please let us know if you have any questions or suggestions about virtual NBDs.

 Paul DeVita, Ph.D.